 ProMedica`s senior care division, formerly known as HCR ManorCare, operates 335+ assisted living facilities, skilled nursing centers, memory care communities and hospice and home health care agencies.
 Services are provided in 26 states and currently operate under the brand names Heartland, ManorCare, ProMedica and Arden Courts.
-Over the next 18 months, the senior care entities will begin to rebrand to ProMedica.
+Over the next 6 months, the senior care entities will continue to rebrand to ProMedica.

 Driven by its Mission to improve your health and well-being, ProMedica has been nationally recognized for its advocacy programs and efforts to address and lead in social determinants of health, champion healthy aging and cultivate innovative solutions.
 For more information about ProMedica senior care services, please visit www.promedicaseniorcare.org.